-Driscoll, a Democrat, was the representative for New York's 42nd congressional district from 1915 to 1917.
+Driscoll was the representative for New York’s 42nd congressional district and was a Democrat.
+He served from 1915 to 1917.

 From Mar 1909 to Mar 1917, Driscoll missed 419 of 899 roll call votes, which is 46.6%.
 This is much worse than the median of 24.9% among the lifetime records of representatives serving in Mar 1917.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1911-Mar 1912||58||28||48.3%||79th|

 |Dec 1915-Feb 1916||16||8||50.0%||92nd|

 |Dec 1916-Mar 1917||62||33||53.2%||94th|

 The information on this page is originally sourced from a variety of materials, including: